promhippie/prometheus-hetzner-sd/docs/content/kubernetes.md

 {{< highlight console >}}
-helm repo add promhippie https://promhippie.github.io/charts helm show values promhippie/prometheus-vcd-sd helm install prometheus-vcd-sd promhippie/prometheus-vcd-sd
+helm repo add promhippie https://promhippie.github.io/charts helm show values promhippie/prometheus-hetzner-sd helm install prometheus-hetzner-sd promhippie/prometheus-hetzner-sd
 {{< / highlight >}}

 You can also watch that available values and generally the details of the chart